Lisa H. Wilson

 Professor Wilson was featured as a commentator in the History Channel's original documentary, "Desperate Crossing: The Untold Story of the Mayflower," presented for the first time on the History Channel on Nov.
 19, 2006.
 This film is still shown on Thanksgiving on the History Channel and regularly at the Plimouth Plantation Museum.

 She is also an honorary member of the Massachusetts Historical Society, the Colonial Society of Massachusetts, and the American Antiquarian Society.

-Professor Wilson teaches, at present: a first-year seminar, Walking in Their Shoes: Early American Inhabitants of New London, Connecticut, FYS 173d; U. S.: Natives and Newcomers, 105; The Colonial History of North America, 203; The American Revolutionary Era, 204; The History of Women and Gender in the United States, History, 242; and Puritan New England, 463.
+Professor Wilson teaches a first-year seminar, Walking in Their Shoes: Early American Inhabitants of New London, Connecticut, FYS 173d; U. S.: Natives and Newcomers, 105; The Colonial History of North America, 203; The American Revolutionary Era, 204; The History of Women and Gender in the United States, History 242; and City Upon the Hill: Seventeenth-Century New England and American Identity, History 463.

 She was the Class of 1964 Associate Professor from 1994-95 and 1995-1996, Director of the Gender and Women's Studies Program from 1993-1994, and chair of the History Department from 1998-2001, and has just been appointed chair of that department again in 2015.
 She has also served as the chair and as a member of various College committees.